 Expectations & Activities

-On this page you’ll find the expectations for the internship, description of training activities, example Friday Training Schedule, intern evaluation, and Consortium Handbook.
+On this page you’ll find the expectations for the internship, description of training activities, example weekly Training Schedule, intern evaluation, and Consortium Handbook.

 Internship Expectations